Skip to main content

 Baby rabbits should receive care from a licensed wildlife rehabilitator.
 Wildlife rehabilitators are trained to provide care for wild animals.
 They are licensed to do so by provincial and/or federal governments.

 Baby rabbits need specialized formula, species-specific housing, and medical treatment that you cannot provide at home.
-It is illegal to keep any wild animal at home without a permit for longer than 48 hours.
+A permit is required to keep wild animals in your care for more than 24 hours.
 Please contact a wildlife rehabilitator right away for help with the baby rabbit you have found.

 CAUTION: Baby rabbits, even more than other wild animals, are EXTREMELY high-stress.
 This makes it even more important to keep them dark and quiet, and not to give them food or water.
 DON’T PET THEM, DON’T FEED THEM, and keep people and pets away while you figure out how to get them help.